-Our negative 10.1 percent shareholder return for 2023 ranked 8th among our 13-member peer group, trailing the peer group average of negative 4.1 percent.
-Meanwhile, our net income increased over 2022, but fell slightly below expectations, and EPS did not meet our expectations due to our need to issue incremental equity in 2022.
+Our 10.5 percent shareholder return for 2024 ranked 9th among our 13-member peer group, trailing the peer group average of 12.9 percent.
+Meanwhile, our net income and EPS increased over 2023, exceeding our expectations.
+On the operational side, we worked safely, while providing customers with reliable service above target, and our customer satisfaction ratings improved over last year.

-2023 Basic Earnings Per Share Total Shareholder Return Dividend Yield Our basic EPS declined 1.8 Our TSR was negative 10.1 Our dividend of \$2.56 per share percent to \$3.22 in 2023 percent for the one-year period provided a dividend yield from \$3.28 in 2022. ending Dec.
-31, 2023, ranking of 5.0 percent based on our 8th of our 2023 peer group stock price at the end of 2023. (negative 4.1 percent average).
-Safety Reliability Customer Service In 2023, we equaled our best The reliability of our electric and In 2023, our JD Power customer ever safety year, with lost time natural gas systems was better satisfaction scores were lower incident rate and total recordable than target. than target. incident rate better than target.
+2024 Basic Earnings Per Share Total Shareholder Return Dividend Yield Our basic EPS increased 13.7 Our TSR was 10.5 percent for the Our dividend of \$2.60 per share percent to \$3.66 in 2024 one-year period ending Dec.
+31, provided a dividend yield from \$3.22 in 2023.
+2024, ranking 9th of our 2024 of 4.9 percent based on our peer group (12.9 percent stock price at the end of 2024. average).
+Customer Service Reliability Safety The reliability of our electric and In 2024, our JD Power customer In 2024, we worked safely, but our lost time incident rate was natural gas systems was satisfaction scores were better slightly lower than target. significantly better than target. than target.

-The overall pay our NEOs received in 2022 is in the bottom half of our 2023 peer group, which is identified on page 19 of this proxy statement.
-2022 is the most recent year for which peer group executive compensation is publicly available at this time.
-Based on such 2022 compensation data:
+The overall pay our NEOs received in 2023 was in the bottom quartile of our 2024 peer group, which is identified on page 33 of this proxy statement.
+2023 is the most recent year for which peer group executive compensation is publicly available at this time.
+Based on such 2023 compensation data:

-- Our NEOs had an average compensation per NEO that was less than all but four of the other 12 companies in our 2023 peer group (\$1.85 million for us versus \$1.96 million for the peer median) (excluding changes in pension value); and - Our CEO's total compensation was approximately 75 percent of the median total compensation (excluding change in pension value) of the CEOs in our 2023 peer group.
+- Our NEOs had an average compensation per NEO that was less than all but one of the other 12 companies in our 2024 peer group (\$1.29 million for us versus \$2.13 million for the peer median) (excluding changes in pension value); and - Our CEO's total compensation was approximately 63 percent of the median total compensation (excluding change in pension value) of the CEOs in our 2024 peer group.

-Named Executive Officers in 2023
+Named Executive Officers in 2024